The Protectors (1972)

 The series predominantly concerned itself with the two main leads, Harry Rule, living in a mock-Tudor mansion somewhere in London and the Contessa Caroline di Contini (who resides in her late husband’s villa in Rome) with Parisian based playboy Buchet appearing every so often over the course of the first series rather than as a regular.
 Other characters in the earlier episodes included Chino (Anthony Chinn), the Contessa’s karate expert chauffeur and Suki (Yasuko Nagazami), Harry's judo expert au pair.

-Nevertheless, The Protectors became Gerry Anderson's most successful TV series since Thundebirds and Vaughn’s since 'U.N.C.L.E.' and a second season was quickly commissioned.
-Guest stars included UFO’s Ed Bishop and Thunderbirds' Shane Rimmer as well as Stephanie Beacham, Patrick Troughton, David Suchet, Eartha Kitt, Kate O'Mara, Anton Rogers and John Thaw.
-A third series was planned but was cancelled when Fabergé’s John Barry and Lew Grade fell out.
+Nevertheless, The Protectors became Gerry Anderson’s most successful TV series since Thunderbirds, and it marked Vaughn’s first triumph since The Man from U.N.C.L.E.
+The show’s popularity led to a swift commission for a second season.
+Notable guest stars included UFO’s Ed Bishop, Thunderbirds’ Shane Rimmer, and a lineup featuring Stephanie Beacham, Patrick Troughton, David Suchet, Eartha Kitt, Kate O’Mara, Joss Ackland, Jeremy Brett, Anton Rogers, and John Thaw.
+Unfortunately, plans for a third season fell apart due to a falling out between Fabergé’s John Barry and Lew Grade.

-Following the cancellation of the series Gerry Anderson went off to make Space: 1999 a series of his own creation that was much more in keeping with his reputation.
-Still, The Protectors remains popular to this day, is available on DVD and is a good example of the last of a genre that is popularly described as 'cool spies and private eyes.'
+Following the cancellation of the series, Gerry Anderson went off to make Space: 1999 a series of his own creation that was much more in keeping with his reputation.
+Still, The Protectors remains popular to this day and is a good example of the last of a genre that is popularly described as 'cool spies and private eyes.'

 The Leads